 Preheat your oven to 220°C (430°F) and line a pan with baking paper.

-Step 2 - Make Your Pepper Mix.
+Step 2 – Make Your Pepper Mix

 In the meantime, it is time prepare your pepper mix.

 Wash your chilli and bullhorn capsicum (pepper) remove the core and seeds.
-Thinly slice the chilli, then chop into small dice.
+Thinly slice the chilli, then chop the capsicum/pepper into small dice.
 We like things hot and spicy so I left the chilli seeds in.

 Remove the papery skin, from your onion, trim the ends and chop into small dice.